ansys/grantami-bomanalytics/doc/source/contributing.rst

-For general or technical questions about the project, its applications, or about software usage, please create an issue at `Bom Analytics Issues <https://github.com/pyansys/pyansys-granta-compliance/issues>`_ where the community or PyMAPDL developers can collectively address your questions.
-The project support team can be reached at `alexander.kaszynski@ansys.com <alexander.kaszynski@ansys.com>`_
+For general or technical questions about the project, its applications, or about software usage, please create an issue at `Bom Analytics Issues <https://github.com/pyansys/pyansys-granta-compliance/issues>`_ where the community or PyAnsys developers can collectively address your questions.
+The project support team can be reached at `andrew.grigg@ansys.com <andrew.grigg@ansys.com>`_

 By posting on the issues page, your question can be addressed by community members with the needed expertise and the knowledge gained